london-python-project-nights/london-python-project-nights.github.io/README.md

 ## To create a new page

 Simply create a new template that extends [base.html](templates/html/base.html), add an extra entry to [build.py](build.py) and add a link within [nav.html](templates/html/nav.html) to the generated page name.
-Once you have run `python buld.py` you should find that the page has been generated and is linked on the nav bar.
+Once you have run `python build.py` you should find that the page has been generated and is linked on the nav bar.

+## Testing changes

+To test your changes run `python test.py` and connect to [localhost:8080](http://localhost:8080/)